UNamurCSFaculty/2324_INFOM126_GROUPE_06/contributor.md

 ## Communication

+### Reporting a bug

+Please follow the provided template to report a bug.

+### Naming a PR

+Please follow the provided template to name your pull requests (PRs).

+### Other

-For any communication, please refer to [this section](https://github.com/UNamurCSFaculty/2324_INFOM126_GROUPE_06/blob/main/README.md#contacting-us)
+For any other communication, please refer to [this section](https://github.com/UNamurCSFaculty/2324_INFOM126_GROUPE_06/blob/main/README.md#contacting-us)

 ## Join the Community
 - Want to find others to discuss/promote our django project?
 Add yourself to the project discord server [here](https://discord.gg/).